 About the Author

-I’m grateful for all the authors who’ve fed my addiction for romance over the years and made me laugh, sigh and dream.
-I read an article in a newspaper not too long ago where some woman was ranting on the evils of romance novels.
-She believes they give readers unrealistic expectations, but I think that’s rubbish!
-If one hasn’t found love yet it’s important to dream and to hope.
-If an amusing romance novel provides mental and emotional fodder so much the better.
-Reading about handsome rakes seducing beautiful stupid maidens never prejudiced me against average looking good men.
-I admit beautiful rakehells who really existed do fascinate me, but I’d never have married one!
+I'm grateful to all the romance authors who've made me laugh, sigh and dream.
+I read an article in a newspaper a few years back where some woman was ranting on the evils of romance novels.
+In her opinion they give readers unrealistic expectations, but that's rubbish.
+Reading about handsome rakes seducing beautiful stupid maidens never prejudiced me against average looking decent men.
+I admit there were a number of beautiful rakehells in history who might have tempted me, but I'd never have married one.
+At least I'd like to think I wouldn't.

-I was in my twenties before I had my first date so I needed all the romantic help I could get!
-A male friend of mine at the time (who I would have dated if he’d asked me) told me in all seriousness that he thought I was scary (as in frightening) and he wasn’t the timid type.
+I was in my twenties before I had my first date so I needed all the romantic hope I could get.
+A male friend of mine at the time told me in all seriousness that he thought I was scary (as in frightening) and he wasn't the timid type.
 I assume most other men found me equally scary.
-I needed a man with nerves of steel!
-I found him on-line; he was the first man I wrote to.
-He was 16 years older than me, English and looking for a wife.
-I read his profile and I thought, ‘Wow, he sounds awesome!’
-I was right.
-After he realised I wasn’t a lunatic (he calls me eccentric) he fell for my charms and asked me to marry him.
-When he asked me if I wanted to make a go at eternity I said, ‘Yes please!’
-It was as if I’d put in an order for my dream man and he fell out of the sky neatly packaged in colour coordinated clothes.
+They certainly weren't fighting each other to knock on my door.
+I needed a man with nerves of steel and I found him.
+After he finally accepted I wasn't a lunatic (he calls me eccentric) he fell for my charms and asked me to marry him.
+It was as if I'd put in an order for my dream man and he'd fallen from the sky in a colour coordinated outfit.

 Last but not least, a thank you to my adorable Goblin for my lovely website and for filling my life with romance, happiness and laughter.